Undergraduate and Graduate Programs

 Two concentrations are offered in the Ph.D.
 Program:

 - Slavic Linguistics

 Ph.D. students who pursue the traditional study of Russian literature and Slavic linguistics have a full-service curriculum from which to choose.
 Doctoral students who wish to pursue a Ph.D. concentration in another literature that the department offers, such as Polish, Ukrainian, or Bosnian/Croatian/Serbian, may develop an individualized program of study in consultation with faculty.

 Ph.D. students interested in Russian culture, intellectual history, Slavic folklore, or interdisciplinary themes track through the Russian literature Ph.D. option.

 Ph.D. students interested in working in the field of Slavic language pedagogy track through the Slavic linguistics Ph.D. option.

 For more information about the academic program or about any aspect of the application process, consult with the Department's Director of Graduate Studies.

 Students interested in pursuing graduate study in Slavic Languages & Literatures should meet the following prerequisites:

-Meet all requirements set by the Graduate School for admission to graduate study as outlined in the KU Graduate Catalog; including a 3.0 GPA and a baccalaureate degree from an accredited institution;
+Meet all requirements set by the Graduate School for admission to graduate study as outlined in the KU Graduate Catalog; including a baccalaureate degree from an accredited institution;

 Complete the equivalent of 30 credit hours in Russian language and literature at the college level, 10-12 credits of which must be completed at the junior-senior level (or be able to test out at that level).
 In some cases, 30 credit hours of Polish, B/C/S, or Slovene may also be considered for work toward a graduate degree in those languages.